-Homes and offices are two of the most common places fire can start, and could end up injuring you.
+Homes and offices are two of the most common places fires can start, and could end up injuring you.

-Those who maintain the place where you work have a legal obligation to maintain it with proper fire safety.
-This is also true if you rent your home; a landlord is obligated to make sure they have proper fire prevention.
+Those who maintain the place where you work have a legal obligation to ensure proper fire safety.
+This is also true if you rent your home; a landlord is obligated to make sure it has proper fire prevention.
 Naples’ code of ordinances, for example, requires all structures to have at least one standard, working fire extinguisher.

-Not having a fire extinguisher isn’t the only way your landlord could be putting you in danger of a fire in your own home.
-Not installing a smoke detector improperly heating your apartment, and not having a clear fire escape can all contribute to a dangerous situation.
+Not having a fire extinguisher isn’t the only way your landlord could be putting you in danger of a fire in your home.
+Not installing a smoke detector, improperly heating your apartment, and not having a clear fire escape can all contribute to a dangerous situation.

-Injuries caused by a fire on-the-job may allow you to file a workers’ compensation claim.
-If you feel as if your workers’ compensation is not enough for the damage you’ve received from your burn, your attorney can potentially negotiate with your employer’s insurance for more.
-Depending on your injury, you may also be able to file a third-party lawsuit (for example, a fire caused by a defective product exploding might allow you to file a lawsuit against the product manufacturer).
+Injuries caused by a fire on the job may allow you to file a workers’ compensation claim.
+If you feel as if your workers’ compensation is not enough for the damage you’ve received for your burn, your attorney can potentially negotiate with your employer’s insurance company for more.
+Depending on your injury, you may also be able to file a third party lawsuit (for example, a fire caused by a defective product exploding might allow you to file a lawsuit against the product manufacturer).

 How We Can Help

-- Work with medical experts to evaluate the cost of your injury and of any potential future medical expenses; and
+- Working with medical experts to evaluate the cost of your injury and of any potential future medical expenses

-- Work with safety inspectors and electricians to more firmly establish the cause of your injury.
+- Working with safety inspectors and electricians to more firmly establish the cause of your injury

-With all of this — and sometimes more — we’re able to expertly craft a case to present that shows how our client was hurt by someone else’s negligence, and how they are owed compensation as a result.
+With all of this — and sometimes more — we’re able to expertly craft a case that shows how our client was hurt by someone else’s negligence and how they are owed compensation as a result.